vuestorefront/vue-storefront/docs/guide/cookbook/checklist.md

 Some topics here were taken from [frequently asked questions in our Forum](https://forum.vuestorefront.io/c/help).
 Some [came from Slack](http://slack.vuestorefront.io).
 Some came from core-consulting and our own works.
 One thing in common; each and every recipe is super-crucial for stable _VueStorefront_ run on production and they all cause some serious results when executed carelessly.

 ## 1. Memory leaks
-Vue Storefront consist of two NodeJS applications:
+_VueStorefront_ consists of two Node.js applications:
 - `vue-storefront` - which is the frontend app, with the entry point of [`core/scripts/server.js`](https://github.com/DivanteLtd/vue-storefront/blob/4ed26d7f1978a9e798edcddf1cf2f970c3e64e4f/core/scripts/server.js#L269)
 - `vue-storefornt-api` - which is backend/api app.